What is Ethereum 2?

 Coinbase has taken measures to minimize the risk of slashing.
 However, slashing can be caused by events outside of our control that could lead to the loss of staked ETH.
 If you started staking prior to August 30, 2021, Coinbase will replace any ETH lost to slashing at no additional cost.
 If you started staking your ETH after August 30, 2021 or wrap your staked ETH for cbETH, some conditions apply—please see the User Agreement for details.

 Is there a staking minimum and maximum?

 There are no minimums to stake on Coinbase.
 There is a maximum amount of ETH that each user can stake to help manage network limits.
 This maximum amount will change over time and is not specific to your individual account.

 What are the eligibility requirements to stake ETH?

 To be eligible to stake ETH, you must:

-2. Live in an eligible country for ETH staking.
+Live in a jurisdiction eligible for ETH staking.

-Important: Only individual accounts are eligible for staking—not businesses accounts.
+Important: Only individual accounts are eligible for staking—not business accounts.